An Overview of Microfinance Company Registration

 Experience of Director

-At Least 10 years in Financial Sector.
+At Least 10 years of experience in the Financial Sector.

 No prior experience is required.